 ← Reference Deep-Dives Reference Deep-Dive · 5 min read

-What Drives Brand Switching in Retail: Research to Understand and Prevent It
+What Drives Brand Switching in Retail

 Brand switching costs retailers and brands billions annually in lost customer lifetime value, yet most organizations discover switching only after it has happened.
 POS data reveals the outcome, showing that a previously loyal customer now buys a competitor.
 What it cannot reveal is the journey that led to that moment, which began weeks or months earlier with a shift in perception that was invisible in transaction data.
 Research that maps the switching journey, from initial doubt through active comparison to final conversion, produces interventions that prevent switching rather than merely documenting it.